Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: The type dynamical system and its stratification

-A linear analysis reveals that the fixed points $\mathrm{PW}^\pm$ is a center-source (with respect to $\tau$) \emph{on} the ${\cal OT}$ subset with $R_1=0$, whereas $R_1$ yields a stable direction, as seen from the linearization of the equation for $R_1$ at $\mathrm{PW}^\pm$:
+A linear analysis reveals that the fixed points $\mathrm{PW}^\pm$ is a center-source (with respect to $\tau$) in the invariant subset with $R_1=0$, whereas $R_1$ yields a stable direction, as seen from the linearization of the equation for $R_1$ at $\mathrm{PW}^\pm$:

 since $-\frac12(5 - \Sigma_1) \in \left(-3,-\frac52\right]$. \item[$\boxed{\mathrm{K}^{\ocircle}}$] Setting $R_1 = R_3 = N_- = A = 0$ yields the circle of Kasner fixed points,